downforacross/downforacross.com/src/components/ModernArt/README.md

 Todo list:

 need to have
-1. double auction (ui to select 2 photos + backend)
+1. [half] double auction (need to add validation, need to support case where everyone passes)
 2. fixed price (ui to set price + backend)
 3. [done] deal art cards for real
 4. [done] distribute money for acquired art after a round ends
 5. [done] change your player name, change icon
 6. [done] change "current auction" photo
+7. one offer auction should end itself (do not show `end auction`)

 nice to have
 1. maybe a way to view the full painting